 Adding an HTML email signature in Mac Mail

-If you’re an Apple user, you might think you’re missing out on HTML email signature in Mac Mail.
+Apple users might think they’re missing out on having an HTML email signature when using Mac Mail.
 Email Signatures (or email sign-offs) provide a wonderful opportunity to include your brand in an organised clean manner.
 In particular, they can be a great place for a secondary CTA (call-to-action) and other necessary email footers (i.e. unsubscribe & support links).
 Your social media and other contact details can also appear here.
 This is something you want to have pre-built as you’re not going to want to type it out every single time you write a new email.

 We know that HTML email signatures are great for your brand..
 Not true, but Mac Mail hasn’t made it simple to implement.
 Here’s a step-by-step guide to help you out.